Do You Lose Your Car If You File Bankruptcy?

 Chapter 13 offers superior vehicle protection when considering do you lose your car if you file bankruptcy.
 You can catch up on missed car payments through your 3-5 year repayment plan while maintaining current monthly payments.

-The cramdown provision allows reducing car loan balances to the vehicle’s current value for older vehicle purchases, potentially saving thousands in loan obligations while keeping essential transportation.
+The cramdown provision allows reducing car loan balances to the vehicle’s current value for older vehicle purchases, which may adjust how a secured claim is treated under the repayment plan, depending on eligibility and court approval.

 Strategic planning before filing ensures you maximize vehicle protection while achieving comprehensive debt relief through bankruptcy proceedings.